OkomaNdu/juice-shop-devsecops-pipelin/README.md

 for the transport-level details).

-This section documents the one-time bootstrap performed on the target EC2 host so that the pipeline's `deploy_image` job has everything it needs to land a release.
+This section documents the one-time bootstrap performed on the target EC2 host so that the pipeline's `deploy_test` job has everything it needs to land a release.

 ### Provisioning the Application EC2 Instance (`juice-app-server`)